MaxCarlson/Allocators/README.md

 // Create a SlabObj allocator
 alloc::SlabObj<int> slabO;

-// Create a cache of Large objects using Large's default Ctor.
+// Create a cache of of atleast 1 Large object using Large's default Ctor.
-// Will default to the closest (rounding up) page size bytes of objects per cache slabO.addCache<Large>(1);
+// However, SlabObj will default to the closest (rounding up) page size bytes of objects per cache slabO.addCache<Large>(1);

 // If you want the objects to be initialized using